-There is no student 'runner' available on Wednesday afternoon sport from 12:45pm.
+There is no student 'runner" available on Wednesday afternoon sport.

 The best approach is to phone the school's office and our office staff will help you get in contact with the person who will be able to help you.
 If you are enquiring about: